zwiebert/tronferno-mcu/docs/index.md

 ### Project-History

  * 2022: Web-App complete.
-All main features accessable.
+All main features accessible.
  * 2021: porting Web-App to Svelte/Tailwind from Javascript/CSS
- * 2020: implenting shutter positions
+ * 2020: implementing shutter positions
  * 2018: Moving to ESP32/esp-idf
  * 2017: Moving to ESP8266/NonOS
  * 2017: Moving to ATmega328p.
 Support for timer programming.